Large-area OLED substrate printing path planning method based on multi-head GAT imitation learning to solve partitioned integer programming

 Listed in

-In the realm of organic light-emitting diode (OLED) substrate manufacturing, inkjet printing emerges as a highly promising technology.
-In comparison to the evaporation process, inkjet printing boasts advantages such as simplicity in processing, high material utilization rates, and suitability for various display manufacturing processes.
-However, in the inkjet manufacturing process, the resolution of the printhead (nozzle per inch, NPI) typically does not align with the pixel resolution of the substrate (pixel per inch, PPI).
-It is essential to strategize the movement path of the printhead module to minimize the number of printing cycles needed for pattern completion.
-This presents a challenging multi-objective optimization process.
-The difficulty intensifies when producing large-area OLEDs, where angular alignment errors in the substrate are magnified, resulting in an exponential increase in the number of pixels involved in the planning process, the number of all pixel pits reaches hundreds of millions of levels.
-Additionally, the time complexity of the planning problem grows exponentially O(m n ), rendering it an NP-hard problem.
-This issue significantly impacts the production efficiency of the manufacturing process.
-This paper establishes an inkjet integer programming model based on parallel modelling of substrate partitioning (PMIP).
-PMIP provides partitioning rules and parallel modeling methods specifically for substrate misalignment angles, and proposes imitation learning of the SCIP solver based on a multi-head graph attention network, which is applied to solving the printing planning problem.
-The model was implemented on a G4.5-size substrate with a resolution of 394 PPI, achieving pixel CF layer printing.
+Inkjet printing is considered a very promising technology in the field of organic light-emitting diode (OLED) substrate manufacturing.
+Compared with the vapor deposition process, inkjet printing has the advantages of a simple process, high material utilization and applicability to a wide range of display manufacturing processes.
+However, during the inkjet manufacturing process, the resolution of the printhead (nozzle per inch, NPI) usually does not match the pixel resolution of the substrate (pixel per inch, PPI).
+Therefore, the travel path of the printhead module must be planned to minimize the number of print cycles required to complete the pattern.
+This involves a challenging multi-objective optimization process.
+The difficulty intensifies in large-area OLED production, where angular alignment errors in the substrate are magnified.
+This results in an exponential increase in pixels requiring planning, with the total pixel pit count reaching hundreds of millions.
+In addition, the time complexity of the planning problem grows exponentially, denoted as O(m n ), and the space complexity grows rapidly with the matrix dimension.
+This problem is NP-hard.
+This problem has a significant impact on the productivity of the manufacturing process.
+In this paper, a large-area substrate printing planning algorithm based on graph attention networks and integer programming (GIP-LASP) is established.
+GIP-LASP provides partitioning rules and parallel modeling methods specifically for substrate misalignment angles, and proposes imitation learning based on a multi-head graph attention network on a SCIP solver, which is applied to the solution of the printing planning problem.
+The planning method was implemented on a G4.5 half-size substrate with a resolution of 394 PPI, and the color filter (CF) layer was successfully printed.